Middle School Options

 Middle School Math Acceleration-

 Middle school students who want to accelerate in math do not have to take a test to enter the class nor is there an application process.
 The parent enrolls the student in the math course that they would attend in the classroom.
 The student will be allowed to learn at their own pace which may result in more than one year of math being covered.
-Enrollement for the 2018-2019 school year will open May 1, 2018.
+Enrollment for the 2019-2020 school year will open May 1, 2019.

 Middle school students who take Algebra 1 math with A2Virtual+ will learn not only the high school Algebra topics but are required to learn 8th grade/pre-algebra prerequisite topics during the first semester.
 Our course is structured slightly different than the course offered in the middle school buildings.
 We offer these prerequisite topics during our first semester while the in-building classes tend to intersperse the topics throughout the year.
 We will evaluate the benefit of completing the prerequisite section for students who join our second semester on an individual basis.
 The links above will help with understanding the competency-based mastery math process we utilize.
 Students move at their own pace through the work as long as the work is completed by the last full day of school for students in June.
 The work is completed very independently.
 A teacher will be assigned and will monitor the work.
 The student can contact the teacher and they are available to stop by and help occasionally.
 A student who needs regular teacher support is not a good candidate for this type of math work.

-Students are required to have a minimum of three tests proctored for each semester, six for a year, by A2Virtual+ staff.
-A mid-way proctored knowledge check, a teacher generated course final, and the district common assessment.
-The proctoring sessions are held on Tuesdays from 4:30-7:00 pm at Community High School Media Center and on Thursdays at Balas on State St. where students need to arrive between 7:15-8:15 am and can stay until the test is completed.
-Times such as during mid-term and final weeks, we offer other opportunities for proctoring and those days and times can be found on our calendar.
+Students in high school level courses (Algebra1 and above) are required to have a minimum of three tests proctored for each semester, six for a year, by A2Virtual+ staff.
+Students in Math 6 or Math 7 will have two proctored tests each semester and one district common assessment at the end of the course.
+The proctoring sessions are held on Tuesdays from 4:30-7:00 pm at Clague Middle School Media Center and on Thursdays at Balas on State St. where students need to arrive between 7:15-8:15 am and can stay until the test is completed.
+Times such as during mid-term and final weeks, we offer additional opportunities for proctoring and those days and times can be found on our calendar.
 Parents are required to provide transportation.
-All proctoring sessions are drop-in center based and students come when they are ready, no appointment required.
+All proctoring sessions are drop-in center-based and students come when they are ready, no appointment required.
 On Tuesdays at Community, we also have teachers available to assist students on a drop-in basis.
 During mid-term and final weeks as shown on the academic calendar, we do not provide teacher assistance as all staff is occupied with testing students.

 If you were looking at possibly having your student complete more than one year of math we call that math acceleration.
 Students are required to pass the course final and district common assessment at 90% or better.
 More on math acceleration can be found on our webpage.
 Math acceleration is only available for students in grades 5-8.
 Students in high school can only take one year of math per year unless they add additional math classes as an elective.